JonasMoss/kdensity/README.md

-kdensity: Kernel density estimation with a parametric start
+kdensity: Kernel density estimation with parametric starts and asymmetric kernels
 ================
-Jonas Moss
-8 February 2018

 ## Introduction

-Kernel density estimation with a parametric start was introduced by Nils Lid Hjort and Ingrid Glad in their 1995 paper [Nonparametric Density Estimation with a Parametric Start](https://projecteuclid.org/euclid.aos/1176324627).
+Kernel density estimation with a *parametric start* was introduced by Nils Lid Hjort and Ingrid Glad in their 1995 paper [Nonparametric Density Estimation with a Parametric Start](https://projecteuclid.org/euclid.aos/1176324627).
 The idea is to start out with a parametric density before you do your kernel density estimation, so that your actual kernel density estimation will be a correction to the original parametric estimate.
 Why is this a good idea?
-Because the resulting estimator will be better than a naïve kernel density estimator whenever the true density is close to your suggestion, and probably not worse if not.
-Read the paper for more information.
+Because the resulting estimator will be better than an ordinary kernel density estimator whenever the true density is close to your suggestion.
+And the estimator can be superior to the ordinary kernal density estimator even when the suggestion is pretty far off.

 The goal of this `R` package is to make kernel density estimation with a parametric start both routine and flexible.
 In order to achieve this, we